aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020_working_under_load/_index.en.md

 {{< img "nginx-log-stream-2.en.png" "Nginx access log" >}}

 While not necessary, this makes it easy to create [Metric Filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringPolicyExamples.html).
 Navigate back to the `/fis-workshop/asg-access-log` log group and select the "**Metric filters**" tab.
 You will see that we have created filters to extract the count of responses with HTTP `status` codes in the `2xx` (good responses) and `5xx` (bad responses) ranges.
 We also created a filter to select all entries that have a `request_time` set.
 The resulting metrics can be found under  **Metrics** / **All metrics** / **Custom Namespaces** / **fisworkshop**.
-These are also the metrics for `nginx connection status` and `nginx response time` you saw on the dashboard in the previous section.
+These are also the metrics for `Server (nginx) connection status` and `Server (nginx) response time` you saw on the dashboard in the previous section.

 Let's look at our dashboard:

 {{< img "dashboard-basic-home.en.png" "Load against home page" >}}

 That's odd, did anything happen?
-According to nginx, it looks like nothing happened.
+According to Nginx, it looks like nothing happened.
 Remember the falling tree in the forest and no one is around to hear it?
 We need to look at what the server CPU and the load runner.
 For this, we have added a more detailed dashboard:

 {{< img "dashboard-extended-home.en.png" "Load against home page" >}}